JHaller27/PythonSummerClass/2/readme.md

 > Hey!
 >
-> We're talking about running an ad and we want to include how much our clients' assets increase from our services.
+> We're talking about running an ad and we want to include how much our clients' assets have increased from our services over the past 5 years (2014-2019, since 2020 isn't over and numbers will be weird anyway).
 Abby is working on finding a baseline - the average amount people's assets increase for comparison, and Dayna found a bunch of spreadsheets of customer data (with personal info redacted, mostly just the names have been converted into random ids).
 >
 > As you can imagine, there are a LOT of files to go through, so I'm really hoping your programming skills will come in useful here!
 I've attached a .zip file with the spreadsheets (they're .csv files instead of .xlsx, I hope that's okay).
+Also, the transactions in each file aren't sorted at all.
+Normally we can sort by date, but Dayna says the UI is buggy and it won't let her download them sorted.
 >
 > Let me know if there's anything I can help you with.
 Thanks a ton!<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;Robin